Vanishing Deductible: How to Reduce Your Deductible for Safe Driving

 Can I add vanishing deductible to both collision and comprehensive coverage?

 Yes, some insurance companies allow you to add vanishing deductible to both collision and comprehensive coverage.
 Progressive and Nationwide are notable examples that apply the program to both coverage types simultaneously.
-However, other insurers like Allstate, The Hartford, and Liberty Mutual apply it to collision coverage only.
+However, other insurers like Allstate, The Hartford, Liberty Mutual, and Farmers apply it to collision coverage only.
 When both coverages qualify, reductions typically apply independently, which can double your annual benefit.
 Always confirm with your specific insurer which coverage types are included and whether adding both increases the add-on premium proportionally.

 Does my vanishing deductible transfer if I switch insurance companies?